 Fibromyalgia And Disability

-Although FM is relatively common, it can become devastating.
-Marked by widespread pain throughout the entire body, FM is a very complex condition.
+Although fibromyalgia is relatively common, it can become devastating.
+Marked by widespread pain throughout the entire body, fibromyalgia is a very complex condition.
 It can affect the joints and tendons.
 It can affect muscles and soft tissues.
 It is a medical condition that can cause severe pain and discomfort.

 Fibromyalgia Social Security Disability

-When FM becomes too much, sufferers should apply to the Social Security Administration (SSA).
+When fibromyalgia becomes too much, sufferers should apply to the Social Security Administration (SSA).
 The SSA is a federal agency that provides benefits for many people.
-One type of benefits is for social security disability (SSD).
+One type of benefit that a person with FM can apply for is for social security disability

 These monthly payments help many people who are disabled and unable to work.

 As of now, the SSA provides two programs for social security disability.
-Both the Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs help disabled individuals.
+Both the SSDI and SSI programs help disabled individuals.
 Both programs rely on the same definition of disability.

 Fibromyalgia Social Security Requirements